I need help now

 - For primary school students, talking to your class teacher is a great place to start.

-- For secondary school students, you can to speak to the year adviser or head teacher, wellbeing.
+- For secondary school students, you can to speak to your year adviser, student support officer or head teacher, wellbeing.

 - School counsellors and school psychologists and other wellbeing staff are available to help.